MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/security-check-with-attempts/ios/index.md

 ```

 ## Handling the challenge
 The minimum requirement from the `WLChallengeHandler` protocol is to implement `handleChallenge(challenge: [NSObject : AnyObject]!)`, that is responsible for asking the user to provide the credentials.
 The `handleChallenge` method receives the challenge `JSON` as a `Dictionary`.
-It is responsible for asking the user to provide the credentials.

 > Learn more about the `WLChallengeHandler` protocol in the user documentation.